Analytical formula for the cross section of hadron production from $e^{+}e^{-}$ collisions around the narrow charmouinum resonances: INTRODUCTION

-where the $\Delta$ is the standard deviation of the Gaussian distribution.
-It varies with the beam energy of the collider, and must be determined by experiment.
+where $\Delta$ represents the standard deviation of the Gaussian distribution.
+It reflects the total energy spread of the collider and detector, and must be determined by experiment.
+For instance, in BESIII experiment~\cite{bes3}, $\Delta$ is approximately $0.9$~MeV for the $\jpsi$ resonance region, and about $1.3$~MeV for the $\psi(2S)$ resonance region.
+In a narrow energy interval, it could be treated as a constant.

-It can be clearly seen that the cross-section calculations are all in the direct two folds of integrations~(DTFI) of Eq.~\ref{eq_BWG}.
-This makes the regression analysis of from real experiment too slow to suffer.
-In this paper, we present an analytical approximation of the integrations of initial state radiation over the Bron production cross section.
-It should be noted that there were some papers more than 20 years ago, giving the analytical form of cross section integrated with the ISR function ~\cite{fengzhi,xiaohu}.
-But only the resonance and interference part is described, the full formula of the observed cross section which can be compared directly with experimental result is missing, and two of them are in chinese.
-Thus, we present the full formula in this paper for the convinence for people who will or are doing the analysis of a narrow resonance ~($\jpsi$ and $\psip$) scanning at BESIII or other $\elp\elm$ collision experiments.
-The comparison result shows good consistence between our analytical formula and DTFI, but the computing speed is much improved with the analytical formula.
-We use $\psi$ to represent $\jpsi$ and $\psip$ narrow resonances for short throughout this paper.
+It is evident that the cross-section calculations involve the two folds of integrations~(DTFI) of Eq.~(\ref{eq_BWG}).
+This can significantly slow down the regression process of experimental analysis.
+In this paper, we introduce an analytical approximation formula (AAF) of the integrations of initial state radiation over the Born production cross section around a narrorw resonance in the $\tau$-charm energy region.
+It should be noted that there were some papers published more than 20 years ago, which presented a similar analytical formula~\cite{fengzhi,xiaohu,wangp}.
+However, the previous papers focused on the leptonic and inclusive decays, without considering the interference between the strong and EM amplitudes in a specific hadronic decay.
+Therefore, we present the full formula in this paper for the convenience of researchers who are conducting or will conduct the analysis of a single narrow resonance ~(such as $\jpsi$ or $\psip$) scanning at BESIII or other $\elp\elm$ collision experiments, especially for the measurement of the phase between strong and EM mechanisms.

+The comparison results demonstrate a satisfactory level of consistency between our AAF and DTFI, meeting the current experimental precision requirements.
+However, it is worth noting that the computing speed has been significantly enhanced with the AAF implementation.
+Throughout this paper, We use $\psi$ to represent $\jpsi$ and $\psip$ narrow resonances for brevity.

-We start with calculation of the deduction of the analytical form of the cross section in Section 2.
-The comparison between the analytic form and the DTFI and comparison between the analytic form and the ConExc Monte Carlo generator are presented in Section 3.
-Finally, there is a summary in Section 4.
+We begin with the calculation of the deduction for the AAF of the cross section in Section~\ref{sec2}.
+The comparison between the AAF and the DTFI and comparison between the AAF and the Monte Carlo generator are presented in Section~\ref{sec3}.
+Finally, there is a summary in Section~\ref{sec4}.